BrunoScaglione/TCC-Autonomous-Ship/README.md

     >
 </div>

 With the nodes active, it’s possible to visualize the vessel in <http://localhost:6150>.
-Using the packages’ **HTTP API**, then send requests for the start of the simulation, the initial state of the vessel, and the desired *waypoints* to <http:localhost:5000>.
+Using the packages’ **HTTP API**, then send requests to start the simulation, the initial state of the vessel, and the desired *waypoints* to <http:localhost:5000>.

 In order to run the simulation with desired parameters, the user must send two **POST** and one **GET** request.
 Send the initial state to **/initial_condition**, illustrated in Figure **X**, and desired waypoints to **/waypoints**, illustrated in Figure **X**.
 In **/waypoints**, the “from_gui” property, for the time being, is always zero.
 This is because the *waypoints* are given solely through the HTTP Client, however, in future work the value 1 will say to the backend that it should ignore the *waypoints* in the *payload*, and instead get them from the GUI’s application server.
 Then, the user sends a **GET** request to **/start**, illustrated in Figure **X**.